mwelipama/dangling-pointer-demo/README.md

-# dangling-pointer-demo
-Demonstration of undefined behavior in C++ using raw pointers.

 # Dangling Pointer Demonstration in C++

 This repository contains a simple and educational C++ program that demonstrates **dangling pointers** and **undefined behavior** when using raw dynamic memory.